 Google Analytics is a great free tool, but those were 7 great alternatives to improve your digital marketing strategy.

 Which analytics tools have you had the best experience with?
 Or do you have a favorite Google Analytics alternative that’s unlisted there?
-We would love to know more in the comments below.

 Be in the know 📥